IvoNet/CustomerStatement/README.md

 # CustomerStatement

-My Solution in about 1 hour
+My one-hour solution Most of that hour went into writing tests

 ## Build